open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 ## Exporter and receiver components

-Apache Arrow is a great technology partner for OpenTelemetry, and these projects have many aspects in common.
+Apache Arrow is a great technical dependency for OpenTelemetry because these projects have many aspects in common.
 Like OpenTelemetry, Apache Arrow features a shared data specification, a transport protocol, a cross-language API specification, and community-built SDKs for numerous runtime environments.